oanda/apidocs/v1/stream.md

 #### Stalls

+It is recommended that the client application terminates the connection and re-connects its corresponding stream in the event of:

+* No data has been received (no ticks, no heartbeats) from the rates stream for more than 10 seconds.
-In the event that no data is received (no events, no heartbeats) from the stream for more than 20 seconds, it is recommended that the client application terminates the connection and re-connects.
+* No data has been received (no events, no heartbeats) from the events stream for more than 20 seconds.

 #### Re-connection

 There is a re-connection rate limit in place that is enforced.
 Clients whose re-connection attempts exceed this limit will receive HTTP 429 error responses.

-Client applications are recommended to utilise a backoff implementation for re-connection attempts.
+Client applications are recommended to utilize a backoff implementation for re-connection attempts.
 Implementation includes the [exponential backoff](http://en.wikipedia.org/wiki/Exponential_backoff).

 * For example, if your re-connection attempt receives an HTTP error, back off for 1 second before initiating the next re-connection attempt.
 Double the backoff interval until the connection is successfully established.